xzrRyan/cse15l-lab-reports/index.md

 List //even vertical written code *"gfe"   still horizontal in same row (* list must work at left most side)
 - List
 - > Blockquote	 "> blockquote" altogether is a code
-> Blockquote  > Blockquote   "> blockquote" must work need at left most side
+> Blockquote  > Blockquote   "> blockquote" must work need at left most side, can be after -

 1. a
 2. b